Andreas Kaplan

-Andreas Marcus Kaplan (born October 5, 1977) is Professor of Marketing at the ESCP Business School.
+Andreas Marcus Kaplan (born October 5, 1977) is president of Kühne Logistics University.
 He is specialized in the areas of social media, viral marketing, and the digital world in general.

 Life

 Kaplan was born on October 5, 1977, and grew up in Munich, Germany.
 His mother is Anneliese Kaplan (dressmaker) and his father is Vincenc Kaplan (locksmith).

 Professor Kaplan holds a Master of Public Administration from the École nationale d'administration, an M.Sc. from ESCP Business School, and a B.Sc. from the Ludwig Maximilian University of Munich.
 He completed his Habilitation at the Sorbonne and his Ph.D. at the University of Cologne in cooperation with HEC Paris.
 Kaplan was visiting Ph.D. at INSEAD and participated in the International Teachers Programme at the Kellogg School of Management, Northwestern University.

 Before joining ESCP Business School, Kaplan started his career as marketing professor at the ESSEC Business School and Sciences Po Paris.

-Kaplan currently has the Dean's position of ESCP Business School Paris, Sorbonne Alliance.
+Since May 2022, Kaplan is president and Professor of Digital Transformation at Kühne Logistics University in Hamburg.
+From 2017 to 2022, Kaplan has been Dean of ESCP Business School Paris, Sorbonne Alliance.
 Previously, he was the Rector of ESCP Berlin, acted as the School's Dean for Academic Affairs/Provost and before as its Director of Brand and Communications.
 Moreover, Kaplan was elected Head of the Faculty's marketing department.

 Kaplan is founding member of the European Center for Digital Competitiveness.
-He is fellow of the St George's House (Windsor Castle), and member of Kozminski University’s Executive Education Advisory Board.
+He is fellow of the St George's House (Windsor Castle), and member of Kozminski University's Executive Education Advisory Board.

 Particularly interested in the future of management education in Europe and the general business school landscape, Kaplan has furthermore written articles treating European management as well as higher education and their future evolution, notably with the digitization of the sector due to the arrival of MOOCs and SPOCs.
-Defining Europe as holding “maximum cultural diversity at minimal geographical distances“, Kaplan is a strong advocate of cross-cultural management education.
+Defining Europe as holding "maximum cultural diversity at minimal geographical distances", Kaplan is a strong advocate of cross-cultural management education.
 He furthermore is in favor of an EU commissioner for happiness.
 Kaplan has teaching experience in top-tier schools and universities such as Harvard University, Sciences Po Paris, and Tsinghua University.